ClaudiaBrauer/Hydrology-Basics/knowledge-clips/readme.md

 This [playlist](https://www.youtube.com/playlist?list=PL6CieJwBXBKzHg2vWX0A1nt_RBYVs2TKg) contains videos for the course Water 1 of Wageningen University.
 The videos cover some basics of hydrology and water quality.
 It consists of 24 videos: 8 about catchments, 8 about groundwater and 8 about water quality.

-*This is a combined effort of the Hydrology and Quantitative Water Management Group, Soil Physics and Land Management Group and Aquatic Ecology and Water Quality Management Group at Wageningen University.*
+*This is a combined effort of the Hydrology and Environmental Hydraulics Group, Soil Physics and Land Management Group and Aquatic Ecology and Water Quality Management Group at Wageningen University.*